TheSwanFactory/hclang/TUTORIAL.md

 ### Conditional Operators

 The ternary operator can be broken into two binary operators (with slightly different semantics).
-In SWAN, these are not special forms, but simply pre-defined on the root object, and overriden by nil.
+In Homoiconic C, these are not special forms, but simply pre-defined on the root object, and overriden by nil.

 Most objects evaluate the argument of '?' and returns nil for ':',